qmacro/btp-resources-with-cli-tools-and-apis/notes.md

 ## Exploring the btp CLI (cntd)

 As we can see, `fx` is also a nice tool to explore JSON output.
 And with it we can see that the structure of the JSON for the "security/role-collection" resource is an array of objects, one for each role-collection.
-So we can use a bit of `jq` to extract the role collection names from that structure: `.[].name` (the `-r` option tells `jq` not to try to output JSON, but just raw data).
+So we can use a bit of `jq` to extract the role-collection names from that structure: `.[].name` (the `-r` option tells `jq` not to try to output JSON, but just raw data).
 The flat list then can be nicely fed into `fzf`.

 The assignment and unassignment of role-collections to and from users can also be done with the btp CLI.
 Using `btp assign` and hitting Tab for autocompletion, we can see that the "assign" action works with role-collections in the "security" group, and entitlements in the "accounts" group.
 Similarly, we can see via autocompletion that the "unassign" action works exclusively with role-collections in the "security" group.
 For each of the actions there's a corresponding option `--to-user` or `--from-user`, depending on the direction.